-When a quantity is assigned to a category, its area size is displayed in proportion to that quantity and to the other quantities within the same parent category in a part-to-whole relationship.
-Also the area size of the parent category is the total of its subcategories.
-If no quantity is assigned to a subcategory, then it's area is divided equally amongst the other subcategories within its parent category.
+When a quantity is assigned to a category, its area size is in proportion to that quantity and any other quantities within the same parent category in a part-to-whole relationship.
+Also, the area size of the parent category is the total of its subcategories.
+If no quantity has been assigned to a subcategory, then its area is divided equally amongst the other subcategories within the parent category.

 Tools to Generate Visualisation

 Google Charts (HTML5)

 R Graph Gallery (R: treemap)